Cubic zirconia: Uses outside jewelry

-Due to its optical properties yttrium cubic zirconia (YCZ) has been used for windows, lenses, prisms, filters and laser elements.
-Particularly in the chemical industry it is used as window material for the monitoring of corrosive liquids due to its chemical stability and mechanical toughness.
+Due to its optical properties, yttrium cubic zirconia (YCZ) has been used for windows, lenses, prisms, filters and laser elements.
+Particularly in the chemical industry, it is used as window material for the monitoring of corrosive liquids due to its chemical stability and mechanical toughness.
 YCZ has also been used as a substrate for semiconductor and superconductor films in similar industries.

-Mechanical properties of partially stabilized zirconia (high hardness and shock resistance, low friction coefficient, high chemical and thermal resistance as well as high wear and tear resistance) allow it to be used as a very particular building material, especially in the bio-engineering industry: It has been used to make reliable super-sharp medical scalpels for doctors that are compatible with bio-tissues and contain an edge much smoother than one made of steel.
+Mechanical properties of partially stabilized zirconia (high hardness and shock resistance, low friction coefficient, high chemical and thermal resistance, high wear and tear resistance) allow it to be used as a very particular building material, especially in the bio-engineering industry: It has been used to make reliable super-sharp medical scalpels for doctors that are compatible with bio-tissues and contain an edge much smoother than one made of steel.

 Innovations

-In recent years manufacturers have sought ways of distinguishing their product by supposedly "improving" cubic zirconia.
+Manufacturers have sought ways to distinguish their product by supposedly "improving" cubic zirconia.
 Coating finished cubic zirconia with a film of diamond-like carbon (DLC) is one such innovation, a process using chemical vapor deposition.
 The resulting material is purportedly harder, more lustrous and more like diamond overall.
 The coating is thought to quench the excess fire of cubic zirconia, while improving its refractive index, thus making it appear more like diamond.
 Additionally, because of the high percentage of diamond bonds in the amorphous diamond coating, the finished simulant will show a positive diamond signature in Raman spectra.

 Another technique first applied to quartz and topaz has also been adapted to cubic zirconia: An iridescent effect created by vacuum-sputtering onto finished stones an extremely thin layer of a precious metal (typically gold), or certain metal oxides, metal nitrides, or other coatings.
 This material is marketed as "mystic" by many dealers.
 Unlike diamond-like carbon and other hard synthetic ceramic coatings, the iridescent effect made with precious metal coatings is not durable, due to their extremely low hardness and poor abrasion wear properties, compared to the remarkably durable cubic zirconia substrate.

-Cubic zirconia versus diamond
+Comparison with diamond

-There are a few key features of cubic zirconia which distinguish it from diamond:
+Key features of cubic zirconia distinguish it from diamond: